 The higher you are in the rankings for your particular keywords, the more clicks you’ll get.

 More clicks = more leads = more sales = more money right?

-SEO is a technical and ever-changing landscape and is beyond the scope of this post.
-We do discuss it in great lengths in our post and make it easy:
+SEO is a technical and ever-changing landscape beyond this post’s scope.
+We do discuss it in great length in our post and make it easy:

 8. Your site has broken links or missing images.

 Nothing will turn a prospective customer away more than a broken link, or a link that leads nowhere.

 We recently had a plumbing emergency, so we Googled “Denham Springs plumbing company.”
 We clicked on one of the results and visited their contact page.

 We filled out our information in the contact form, but it didn’t work.
 There was an error with the ReCaptcha.

 We clicked on the email address next to the form, but it was formatted incorrectly, so that didn’t work either.